 These beautiful lines are enough to speak for the nut's enigma and popularity.
 The real Coco de Mer trees were not discovered until 1743 in Seychelles.
 General Gordon even named it as the 'forbidden fruit'.
 Other popular names include sea coconut, love nut, double coconut, and coco fesse.

-Decoding Coco de Mer
+Coco de Mer Trees and Leaves

 The Coco de Mer grows on tall trees that have an average height of 25-34 metres.
 The stem is erect and spineless with rings of leaf scars.
 There is a large bulbous structure at the base of the trunk, which eventually narrows down towards the bottom.
 A wide variety of animals live around these trees, suggesting that their evolution would have taken many years.